 Give somebody a gift that they’ll really remember – material possessions come and go but memories last a lifetime.
 Why not buy your loved one a voucher for something they’ve always wanted to do?
 A hot air balloon ride; a bungee jump; a go-kart racing session; a pamper and spa day; or simply a long weekend away out in the countryside… and if you share it with them, it can be a gift for you both!

 In this hectic world where everybody is dashing from pillar to post, the best gift of all is your time and attention.
 Put a day aside for an adventure with the person you love.
 Pausing to appreciate somebody and to be appreciated yourself is priceless.

 If you want to be able to physically hand something to the person you love, then you can make them a book of redeemable coupons.

 Second hand shops (both in real life and online) can be gold mines for great gifts – and they also stop people’s unwanted items from going to landfill.
 One person’s trash is another person’s treasure, after all!

 If you are planning on buying something new, there are plenty of companies out there with ethical sourcing and staffing policies.
 For your gift to have a positive impact on the world, think local, plastic free, and sustainable.
 Finding ethical companies will come easy to you – you found us, after all!

 If you need some inspiration, check out Moral Fibres’ ethical Christmas shopping guide

 Buying a gift for the person who has it all?
 Why not make a donation to a charity on their behalf?

-An example of a charity that has different gift options is Send a Cow – this organisation works in Africa.
+An example of a charity that has different gift options is Ripple Effect – this organisation works in Africa.
 They help to lift families out of poverty by giving them the tools to create meaningful change in their lives.
-Send a Cow offers way more than just cows, though – check them out to see the full range of gifts that they offer.
+Ripple Effect offers cockerels, cows and goats and much more.
+Check them out to see the full range of gifts that they offer.

 Other great charities run similar schemes, so have a look around and choose the right cause for your caring friend.